Former Bill C-38, An Act to amend the Indian Act (new registration entitlements)

 On this page

-Introduced on December 14, 2022, Bill C-38 seeks to:
+Introduced on December 14, 2022, the legislative amendments in former Bill C-38 sought to:

 - address the inequity of enfranchisement